If a vegetarian eats vegetables, what does a humanitarian eat?

 - Child Eater: Someone who eats young children.

 - Devoured by the Horde: Someone is eaten by a group of people.
+This is common in zombie movies.

 - Eaten Alive: Someone gets devoured while still alive.